Rabosa616/BSselector/project/slides.md

 HEY WAIT! what's this flow/BS stuff?

 - is this a *self-help therapy*?
-- do I really need BS?
+- do I really need a BS?
 - can't I do without? (as usual)
 - *how much* does this cost?
 - what do I get/avoid *in return*?